 Notes

-1 This is a compilation of the Fines, Penalties and Infringement Notices Enforcement Regulations 1994 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 8 January 2016 of the Fines, Penalties and Infringement Notices Enforcement Regulations 1994 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table